-The offsets purchased by La Trobe, Albury-Wodonga Campus for CY2023 are for a green energy project, 6.5 MW cogeneration project in Akbarpur, Punjab, India.
-For the cogeneration plant, a boiler is fuelled with carbon neutral biomass (in this case, rice husk) to generate steam and electricity in a 6.5 MW cogeneration unit.
+The MW cogeneration project in Akbarpur, Punjab, India, is a boiler is fuelled with carbon neutral biomass (in this case, rice husk) to generate steam and electricity in a 6.5 MW co-generation unit.
 This project reduces greenhouse gas emissions created by the mostly fossil fuel powered local electricity grid by providing an alternative source of power and electricity.